Who is eligible for LYAC? Council members must be at least 14 years of age and no older than 18 years old on August 1, 2019.

 How are members selected?
-Applications are reviewed by the current LYAC Council and the final selection is conducted by the Office of the Lieutenant Governor.
+Recommendations are made by the LYAC Council after an application review process and the final selection is conducted by the Office of the Lieutenant Governor.

-What is the commitment?
+What is the commitment required of LYAC members?

 The typical member spends anywhere between 2-10 hours a week on LYAC-related work, depending on the time of year and council position.

 How can I help support the Council?
 Since the Council receives limited state funding, the Council covers the majority of its costs and administrative needs through donations (both in-kind and monetary) and the generous work of volunteers.
 For more information, please check out our Support the Council page.

 I'm over 18.
 Is there any other way to get involved with the Washington State Legislature?
 Interning for the Washington State Legislature is a great opportunity for college students who wish to expand their experience in politics.
 College juniors or seniors who may be interested in an internship with the Legislature.